2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 This chart reveals the dramatic value hierarchy within 2005 penny varieties, dominated by the extraordinary $7,906 2005-D Satin Finish SP70 RD specimen that towers above all other examples.

-The satin finish varieties clearly command the highest premiums, with the Philadelphia SP70 RD reaching $1,920, demonstrating the significant collector demand for these inaugural satin finish coins.
+The Satin Finish varieties clearly command the highest premiums, with the Philadelphia SP70 RD reaching $1,920, demonstrating strong collector demand for these inaugural Satin Finish coins.

-Regular circulation strikes show more modest but still substantial values, with high-grade examples like the $1,020 MS69 RD proving that exceptional preservation can create significant premiums even in common varieties.
+Regular circulation strikes show more modest but still substantial values.
+High-grade examples like the $1,020 MS69 RD prove that exceptional preservation can create significant premiums even in common varieties.

 The 2005-S DCAM proof pennies occupy the middle tier, with values ranging from $130 to $891 depending on grade and contrast quality.
 This ranking illustrates how special production methods, perfect grades, and optimal color designations combine to create extraordinary value differences within a single year’s production.